-These chocolate cups with chia jam the perfect dessert for your trick or treaters, and adult Halloween parties!
+These chocolate cups with chia jam are the perfect dessert for your trick or treaters, and adult Halloween parties!

 If you’re a follower of my blog, you know how much I love chocolate cups.
 I have my classic (and famous) banana peanut butter cups and my tahini caramel stuffed chocolate cups.
 So I figured it was high time to whip up something for Halloween that rivals the fun-size packs of Reese’s peanut butter cups.

 Chia Jam – The “guts” is just spooky terminology for a healthy chia jam made with frozen raspberries and pomegranate arils, as well as a little lemon juice and maple syrup.
 You’ve seen me make chia jam before so you know I’m a big fan.

 Chocolate cups – I use regular and mini chocolate cup molds, coat the bottom with chocolate, add a generous dollop of jam, and then cover the whole thing off with chocolate.